 Who would’ve thought that all this hoopla and hungama can be so harmful?
 All this Diwali madness, after a point is fun only to us, serve only our empty-headed pleasures.
-And if causes damage to stray animals, this kind of fun is something that we should completely do away with.
+And if it causes damage to stray animals, then this kind of fun is something that we should completely do away with.
 According to PetsWorld, animal shelters report a dramatic increase in losses of sheltered animals during Diwali.

-ED will help you guide through this dilemma.
+Let us will help you guide through this dilemma.

 1. Keep animals hydrated

 Place some bowls of water outside your home or near the stray animals so that they can constantly hydrate themselves.
 Anxiety caused due to light and sounds from crackers causes acute dehydration in animals because of increase in salivation.
 By keeping pets hydrated, you will not only help them calm down their anxiety but also the aggressive behaviour that is attached with unease.

 Stray animals on the roads have a tendency to chew on leftovers.
 Crackers use a lot of toxic materials, which contain metals as well.
 Not only can the toxicity potentially kill the animal, the sharp metal objects used in crackers can also cause fatal injuries.